IceCreamYou/HTML5-Canvas-Game-Boilerplate/guides/walkthrough/README.md

 ## Exercises for the Reader

 We've now gone through all the rapid prototyping tools that are useful in setting up a platformer game.
-There are some features that are missing from the game we've built compared to the Mario games, most notably enemies and coins.
+(We have not used every feature that each tool provides &mdash; for that, take a look at the full documentation.)
+There are still some features that are missing from the game we've built compared to the Mario games, most notably enemies and coins.
 These can be written with the tools we've already encountered, so they're not covered here for brevity.
 It's a good exercise to implement these features yourself.
-If you get stuck or want to see the end product, you can [play with](http://icecreamyou.github.com/HTML5-Canvas-Game-Boilerplate/examples/mario.html) or [read the code](https://github.com/IceCreamYou/HTML5-Canvas-Game-Boilerplate/blob/gh-pages/examples/mario.js) of a more complete example.
+If you get stuck or want to see the end product, you can
+[play with](http://icecreamyou.github.com/HTML5-Canvas-Game-Boilerplate/examples/mario.html) or
+[read the code](https://github.com/IceCreamYou/HTML5-Canvas-Game-Boilerplate/blob/gh-pages/examples/mario.js)
+of a more complete example.